Harding Icefield: History

 Two parties attempted to cross the icefield in the mid-1960s.
 In 1963, a party consisting of Don Stockard, Tom Johnson, and Carl Blomgren tried a westbound crossing.
 Three years later, J. Vin Hoeman, Dave Johnston, and Dr. Grace Jansen made an eastbound attempt.
 Both attempts were unsuccessful.

 In the spring of 1968, the first documented mountaineering party succeeded in crossing the icefield.
 Ten people were involved in the crossing, which went from Chernof Glacier east to Exit Glacier.
 Expedition members included Bill Babcock, Eric Barnes, Bill Fox, Dave Johnston, Yule Kilcher, his son Otto, Dave Spencer, Helmut Tschaffert, and Vin and Grace (Jansen) Hoeman.
-As noted above, Yule Kilcher, Dave Johnston, Vin Hoeman, and Grace Hoeman were veterans of previous attempts; of the ten, only four–Bill Babcock, Dave Johnston, Yule Kilcher, and Vin Hoeman–hiked all the way across the icefield.
+As noted above, Yule Kilcher, Dave Johnston, Vin Hoeman, and Grace Hoeman were veterans of previous attempts; of the ten, only four—Bill Babcock, Dave Johnston, Yule Kilcher, and Vin Hoeman—hiked all the way across the icefield.
 The expedition left Homer on April 17, bound for Chernof Glacier; eight days later, they descended Exit Glacier and arrived in Seward.
-Along the way, the party made the first-ever ascent of Truuli Peak, a 6,612—foot eminence that protrudes from the northwestern edge of the icefield near Truuli Glacier.
+Along the way, the party made the first-ever ascent of Truuli Peak, a 6612 ft eminence that protrudes from the northwestern edge of the icefield near Truuli Glacier.

-In 1983 Roman Dial and Jim Lokken skied from the edge of the Skilak Glacier to the Tustumena Glacier edge in a single day and in 1984 Dial skied from the Skilak to the Chernof solo in one day as part of the Alaska Mountain Wilderness Classic.
+In 1983, Roman Dial and Jim Lokken skied from the edge of the Skilak Glacier to the Tustumena Glacier edge in a single day, and in 1984, Dial skied from the Skilak to the Chernof solo in one day as part of the Alaska Mountain Wilderness Classic.